carpdiem/carpdiem.github.io/_projects/How-do-you-learn-(Extended)-Kalman-Filters.markdown

 You mean [this one](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python)?

-- Chapters 1-3 cover the basic ideas behind the whohle field.
+- Chapters 1-3 cover the basic ideas behind the whole field.

 - Chapter 4 introduces the basic Kalman Filter.
 Get comfortable with the notation here!